fritz-smh/yi-hack/README.md

 Yi-hack project
 ===============

-Personnal note - 4 october 2016
+Personal note - 4 October 2016
 ===============================

 Hi, I am Fritz, the one who created this project.
 Since summer 2016, I have a lot of other topics to work on (especially the Domogik home automation project) and I have nearly to time for this project.